Adori/fastapi-cloud-tasks/README.md

 - Tasks are regular FastAPI endpoints on plain old HTTP.
   - `Depends` just works!
   - All middlewares, telemetry, auth, debugging etc solutions for FastAPI work as is.
-  - Host task runners it independent of GCP.
+  - Host task runners independent of GCP.
 If CloudTasks can reach the URL, it can invoke the task.
 - Save money.
   - Task invocation with GCP is [free for first million, then costs $0.4/million](https://cloud.google.com/tasks/pricing).
     That's almost always cheaper than running a RabbitMQ/Redis/SQL backend for celery.